Kudoser/SteamTogether/SteamTogether.Bot/README.md

 ## Telegram bot
 ### Supported commands
-* `list` — returns the list of steam players at the same chat ready to participate
+* `list - returns the list of steam players at the same chat ready to participate`
+* `add - adds a new steam player id (@todo: and optionally steam api key)`